 GOV 7.04: Conflict of Interest

-The organization prohibits:
+Organization policy prohibits:

 making or accepting payment or other consideration in exchange for referrals;

-preferential treatment of organization members, community partners, members of the organization's governing body, advisory groups, personnel, or consultants applying for and receiving the organization’s services; and
+preferential treatment of organization members, community partners, members of the organization's governing body, advisory group members, personnel, or consultants applying for and receiving the organization’s services; and

-steering or directing referrals to private practices in which personnel, consultants, or the immediate families of personnel and consultants are engaged.
+steering or directing referrals to private practices in which personnel, consultants, or the immediate families of personnel and consultants are financially invested.

 Interpretation: It is permissible to include on referral lists personnel and consultants with private practices, or family members of personnel and consultants, but the organization may not actively direct service recipients to the practices of these individuals and must clarify in writing the relationship between the private practitioners and the organization.
 Interpretation: When private practice is permitted on the organization’s premises persons served should receive information clarifying the relationship between the private practitioner and the organization.